raybbian/raybbian/README.md

 # Welcome!
-My name is Raymond Bian, and I'm currently a Computer Science major studying at Georiga Tech, and this is my github profile.
+My name is Raymond Bian, and I'm currently a Computer Science major studying at Georgia Tech, and this is my github profile.
 Feel free to take a look around (please look away from the bad code, though)!

 You can learn more about be at https://raybb.dev
 <!---